Canonbury House and Canonbury Tower: John Spencer's "Old Canonbury House"

+Letting of Canonbury House and Tower

+During the 18th century Canonbury House and Tower were let, part of them in separate rooms, and often as summer lodgings to gentlemen seeking a rural retreat close to London.
+An advertisement of 1757 described furnished or unfurnished apartments with a good garden, summer house and coach house, and access to an excellent cold bath.
+Canonbury House was still enclosed by the brick wall that sloped down to the New River running through the Islington dairy fields, and was a restful spot for visitors seeking peace.

-During the 18th century the buildings were let, part of them in separate rooms.
-At Christmas 1762 the novelist, playwright and poet Oliver Goldsmith took a room in the house which he occupied for about eighteen months, allegedly often using it to hide from his creditors.
+At Christmas 1762 the novelist, playwright and poet Oliver Goldsmith took a room in the House which he occupied for about eighteen months, allegedly often using it to hide from his creditors.
 It is uncertain whether any of his novel The Vicar of Wakefield was written in Canonbury Tower, where tradition has it that Goldsmith occupied the Spencer Room.
-On Sunday, 26 June 1763 James Boswell notes in his London Journal: "I then walked out to Islington to Canonbury House, a curious old monastic building now let out in lodgings where Dr. Goldsmith stays.
+On Sunday, 26 June 1763 James Boswell noted in his London Journal: "I then walked out to Islington to Canonbury House, a curious old monastic building now let out in lodgings where Dr. Goldsmith stays.
 I took tea with him and found him very chatty."
+In the summer of 1767 Goldsmith again lodged at Islington, this time in the Turret House.

-An earlier literary lodger was Samuel Humphreys whose libretti for three of Handel's early oratorios – Esther, Athalia and Deborah – date from 1730 to 1738, when he died.
-Handel "esteemed the harmony of his numbers".
+An earlier literary lodger was Samuel Humphreys whose libretti for three of Handel's early oratorios – Esther, Athalia and Deborah – date from 1730 to 1738, when he died in Canonbury House.
+Handel "had a due esteem for the harmony of his numbers".

-The publisher John Newbery was in residence between 1761 to 1767.
-Newbery wrote numerous books for the young with such titles as "Logic made familiar and easy".
+The publisher John Newbery was in residence between 1761 and 1767.
+Newbery wrote numerous books for the young with titles such as "Logic made familiar and easy".
 His best known creation was Goody Two-Shoes.

+The troubled poet Christopher Smart was allowed by Newbery to live at Canonbury House in the 1750s.

 Ephraim Chambers, an encyclopaedist whose principal work was the Cyclopædia, or an Universal Dictionary of Arts and Sciences, published in 1728, died there in 1740.
-He was unrelated to the founders of the nineteenth-century Chambers's Encyclopaedia.
+He was unrelated to the founders of the 19th-century Chambers's Encyclopaedia.

 Another lodger was the printer and journalist Henry Sampson Woodfall, who edited the Public Advertiser in which from 1769 for three years the Letters of Junius appeared, to the great discomfiture of the government.
 Woodfall was tried for printing the letters and accused of seditious libel, but went free after the judge decided in favour of a mistrial.
 His grandfather Henry Woodfall invented the characters Darby and Joan.

-In 1767 Mr John Dawes, a City stockbroker, acquired a lease of the whole house and adjoining grounds.
-He added bay windows to the tower and in a significant change he demolished the entire south range of the old Canonbury House and on its site built the houses now numbered 1–5 Canonbury Place overlooking the garden.
+Other lodgers included Arthur Onslow, Speaker of the House of Commons; Deputy Harrison, for many years printer of the London Gazette; and Robert Horsfield, successor to Messrs.
+Knapton, Alexander Pope's booksellers.